sunnewehr/map-json/README.md

 ### Transform functions

-By defining `_transform`, values can be processed by one or more transform functions.
+By defining `_transform`, values can be processed by one or more transform functions:

 ```javascript
 MapJson.map(